Decision Guide

 • Recruiter incentive is to send CVs fast, not to define the role properly

-• Best passive candidates rarely surface in a contingent search
+• The best passive candidates rarely surface in a contingent search

 • Confidential searches do not work in a contingent model